scriptmaster/unpm/README.md

 # unpm
-Univeral-modules package manager, alternative to npm
+Univeral-modules package manager, alternative to npm (yarn, pnpm, etc.)

-Only need node and this file.
-UMD alternative to: npm, yarn, pnpm
+Only need node and unpm.mjs file installed in your path.

 ## No more 400MB to 10GB node_modules